f5devcentral/f5-big-iq-lab/docs/class1/module5/lab7.rst

 Connect via ``SSH`` to the system *Ubuntu Lamp Server*.

-Execute the playbooks for each tasks
+Execute the playbooks for each tasks.

+.. warning:: BIG-IQ displays AS3 applications created using the AS3 Declare API as Unknown Applications.

 - Task 1: HTTP Application Service::